 Loses clarity at louder volumes, so it is better for small spaces.

 Floating speaker that's waterproof, dustproof and shockproof with an IP67 rating.
-Plays for 16 hours on a a charge.
+Plays for 16 hours on a charge.
 Supports speakerphone with caller ID.
 Charging outlet for phones and other devices.

 Some report shorter playtime than stated, as well as charging port problems.